 By Ramzy Baroud

-[Ramzy Baroud is a journalist and the Editor of The Palestine Chronicle.
+[Dr. Ramzy Baroud is a journalist and the Editor of The Palestine Chronicle.
 He is the author of six books.
-Dr. Baroud is a Non-resident Senior Research Fellow at the Center for Islam and Global Affairs (CIGA).]
+He is a Non-resident Senior Research Fellow at the Centre for Islam and Global Affairs (CIGA).]